WooCommerce: Pros and Cons

-If you’ve been reading this comparison sweating over the technical side of ecommerce, take a look at Wix.
-It combines the ease of use of website builders with a powerful range of sales tools – perfect for small businesses!
+If you’ve been reading this comparison and sweating over the technical side of ecommerce, take a look at Wix.
+It combines the ease of use of a website builder with a powerful range of sales tools – perfect for small businesses!
 Its ecommerce prices start at $20 per month, which is great for getting started.

 Volusion is an ecommerce platform with a strong focus on analytics.
 It helps you grow your business with in-depth insights into sales and customer visits, and has a range of ecommerce specific tools to help push sales.
 With four price plans starting at $29 per month, you’ve got lots of room for growth.

 Best Designed Templates

 If you need a strong, stunning brand alongside a powerful inventory, Squarespace could be your perfect match.
 It has the best designs on the market, really letting your products shine.
 It has two ecommerce plans, starting at $26 per month, so it’s not suitable for momentous growth, but is perfect for small to medium stores.

 Like WooCommerce, this is a self-hosted ecommerce platform, meaning you have to manage it all yourself.
 Magento is extremely flexible, offers great customization, and is extremely popular!
 It’s still very technical and the costs can add up, but if you want an alternative to WooCommerce, it’s worth a look.